 Hangers could have shiny metallic finishes, to add a hint of luxury, or follow the same color pallet as the rest of your kitchen.
 Remove everything that clutters your countertop.

-If you can’t remember last time you used your juice maker you should move it somewhere else.
+If you can’t remember the last time you used your juice maker you should move it somewhere else.
 Only items you use most often should be exposed neatly on your countertop.

 Paint, Paint, Paint!

-Even though this step won’t create you any new space, it can make the one you own look bigger, brighter and more expensive.
-Light white, ivory or beige tones are a nice background that can be accentuated with details from any color scheme, warm or cold.
+Even though this step won’t create you any new space, it can make the one you own look bigger, brighter, and more expensive.
+Light white, ivory, or beige tones are a nice background that can be accentuated with details from any color scheme, warm or cold.